 No late assignments will be accepted in this class.

-Student can contact the instructor via the Canvas messenger under the "Inbox"-tab or via email at: dekock@tamuct.edu
+Student can contact the instructor via the Canvas messenger under the "Inbox"-tab or via email at: dekock@tamuct.edu provide feedback on presentations within a week.

 Instructor will respond within 24 hours to emails.